MayankKonduri/GermanEnvironmentalAgency_MetagenomicAnalysis/README.md

 ## Wastewater Monitoring of SARS-CoV-2 and Pathogens in Leipzig, Germany

-> **Important Note:** This is not the entire of the project, most of the analysi was conducted on KBASE.
+> **Important Note:** This is not the entire of the project, most of the analysis was conducted on KBASE.

 ## Overview